nest/nest-simulator/doc/htmldoc/synapses/connection_management.rst

 We here provide formal definitions of connectivity concepts for neuronal network models.
 These concepts encompass the basic connectivity rules illustrated above which are already commonly used by the computational neuroscience community.
 Beyond that, we discuss concepts to reflect some of the richness of anatomical brain connectivity and complement in particular non-spatial connectivity rules with rules for spatially organized connectivity.
+Much of the information on this page is based on the paper "Connectivity concepts in neuronal network modeling" [1]_.

 For each high-level connectivity rule, we give both an algorithmic construction rule and the resulting connectivity distribution.
 Modelers can use these definitions to succinctly specify connection rules in their studies.
 However, if details differ from our standard definitions, these details should still be specified.
-Furthermore, we suggest symbols that can be used to indicate the corresponding connectivity types in network diagrams and add the corresponding CSA expressions from [1]_.
+Furthermore, we suggest symbols that can be used to indicate the corresponding connectivity types in network diagrams and add the corresponding CSA expressions from [2]_.

 In the specification of connectivity concepts we use the following notations and definitions.
 Let :math:`\mathcal{S}=\{s_1,\ldots, s_{N_s}\}` be the ordered set of sources of cardinality :math:`N_s` and :math:`\mathcal{T}=\{t_1,\ldots, t_{N_t}\}` the set of targets of cardinality :math:`N_t`.
 Then the set of all possible directed edges between members of :math:`\mathcal{S}` and :math:`\mathcal{T}` is given by the Cartesian product :math:`\mathcal{E}_{ST}=\mathcal{S \times T}` of cardinality :math:`N_s\cdot N_t`.